KYRV: Rock: 2002–2004

+Classic alternative: 2004–2005

 On February 5, 2004, the station dropped the KXOA call letters, rock format, and "Sacramento's Hard Rock" slogan.
-The station, now known as KHWD ("Howard 93.7"), retained Howard Stern in morning drive but flipped to a classic alternative format.
+The station, now known as KHWD ("Howard 93-7"), retained Howard Stern in morning drive but flipped to a classic alternative format.
 Again, ratings did not improve.
 In early 2005, the station began adding new harder alternative rock to its mix.
 The move was seen by some as an attempt to pick up the audience KWOD (106.5 FM) abandoned when it shifted to an alternative/triple-A hybrid format on March 18, 2005.
 Radio insiders believed that KHWD would either switch to a Spanish-language or adult hits format after Howard Stern left for Sirius Satellite Radio.

-Jack FM
+Adult hits: 2005–2017

 On October 25, 2005, Infinity Broadcasting announced sweeping changes for many of its owned-and-operated stations carrying Howard Stern.
 Several major-market heritage rock stations (such as WXRK in New York and WYSP in Philadelphia) would have their formats overhauled completely.
-In Sacramento, at 10:30 a.m., KHWD switched to Jack FM, an adult hits format, with the new call letters KQJK.
+In Sacramento, at 10:30 am, KHWD switched to Jack FM, an adult hits format, with the new call letters KQJK.
 The station continued to air Stern until December 16, 2005, his last day on terrestrial radio.

 On December 10, 2008, CBS Radio swapped five of its stations, including KQJK, to Clear Channel Communications (now iHeartMedia) in exchange for two stations in Houston.

-93.7 The River
+Classic rock: 2017–2025

 On March 24, 2017, iHeartMedia announced that KQJK would flip to classic rock as "93.7 The River".
-The station officially made the change on April 3 at 12:01 a.m.
+The station officially made the change on April 3 at 12:01 am.
 The final song on Jack FM was "Purple Rain" by Prince, while the first song on "The River" was "Start Me Up" by The Rolling Stones.
 The station launched with a full-time DJ lineup with extensive history in the Sacramento market, including KRXQ veterans Dog & Joe in mornings, Monica Lowe from KZZO in middays, Derek Moore from KSEG in afternoons, and the syndicated Sixx Sense with Nikki Sixx in evenings.
 KQJK changed its call letters to KYRV the same day.
 Moore was laid off from iHeartMedia in late 2020.
+Morning show Producer Dana Thompson was officially added to the morning show line up in May 2021.
+Thompson was laid off from iHeartMedia in August 2023.

+Classic hits: 2025–present

+On March 13, 2025, the station's format shifted to classic hits from classic rock - playing a wider variety of music from 1980s and 1990s, with a new slogan, "Sacramento's Greatest Hits".